egonzalezt/Cpp-Learning/Inheritance/README.md

 ![Multipart Inheritance](https://user-images.githubusercontent.com/53051438/151681810-2ada44a6-d900-4ba4-bfec-c503c078d553.png)

-But here we get an ambiguity that function fun() should be called on B,C or what ever to remove it we have Virtual based classes
+But here we get an ambiguity that function fun() should be called on B,C or what ever, to remove it we have Virtual based classes

 ### Virtual base class